THE LAST BLACK MAN

 As his mom had never cared for him.

+Jimmie says to the two young women on the bus: “If you don’t love San Francisco, you don’t get to hate it.”
 Why not?
 Jimmie loves San Francisco, we know that.
-But, why preaching to strangers?
+But, why preach to strangers?
 Who else does Jimmie love, but can’t quite allow himself to hate?

+Remember.
+The last time Jimmie rode the bus, his mother was his fellow passenger.
 It’s his mother he loves.
 Now he wears indifference in place of hate.
 Hate could blow everything apart.
 Look at what happened to Kofi.

 Yet, Jimmie’s indifference was easier when he thought he had the house.

 Remember.
 He told his mom he’d moved back in.
 And, his loving tenderness towards that house made it a home.
 He was living in it, embraced in its warmth.
+A warmth he needed.

-But, then, Jimmie couldn’t find a way to buy it, to really make it “his.”
+But, then, Jimmie couldn’t find a way to buy it, to make it “his.”
 And, once again, he is out on the curb with all his belongings.
 Repeating the traumas of his mother’s abandonment and his father losing the house and giving him no other place to live.

 And, hate is a difficult feeling to justify when it’s mixed with love.
-Especially when no other love can really replace it, and it’s too scary to trust.
+Especially when no other love can replace it, and it’s too scary to trust.

 What Jimmie’s Disappearance Might Mean

 Jimmie’s disappearance at the end of The Last Black Man In San Francisco is a shock.
-We don’t really expect it.
+We don’t expect it.

 On the one hand, it’s a statement of what’s been done to the Black’s.
 They’ve been pushed out.
 Made to leave.